 - Republican and People's Republic of China

-The Making of Modern Chinese Politics: Political Culture, Protest Repertoires, and Nationalism in the 1911 Revolution
+Political Culture, Protest Repertoires, Nationalism, and Constitutionalism in the 1911 Revolution (Under Review)

 - “Life and Memory of Sent-down Youth in Yunnan”

 In James Cook, Joshua Goldstein, Matthew Johnson, and Sigrid Schmalzer, eds., Visualizing Modern China: Image, History, and Memory, 1750-Present (Lexington Books, 2014), 96-119.